AkariAsai/ScholarQABench/README.md

 # ScholarQABench

-This repository contains **ScholarQABench** evaluation script and data, which provides a holistic evaluation platform to test LLMs' abilities of assisting researchers to conduct scientific literature synthesis.
+This repository contains **ScholarQABench** evaluation script and data, which provides a holistic evaluation platform to test LLMs' abilities to assist researchers to conduct scientific literature synthesis.
 This work is from the [OpenScholar](https://github.com/AkariAsai/OpenScholar) project.
 See details in [our manuscript](https://openscholar.allen.ai/paper).

 ![scholar bench overview](scholarqabench.png)